 7 min read

-Kokomo Beach Curaçao: Vaersenbaai's Laid-Back Gem
+Kokomo Beach Curaçao: Vaersenbaai's Beach Club

 Kokomo Beach Curaçao (Vaersenbaai) guide: beach-club vibe, the famous floating KOKOMO sign, snorkeling, sunsets, crowds, and how to get there near Willemstad.